-Time SME stream Corporate stream Emerging Leaders stream 9:30-10:25am Session 9A: The shift to corporate entities is there still hope for the trust Speaker: Annelise Jeromela, FTI, Coleman Greig Lawyers; Dung Lam, CTA, Coleman Greig Lawyers The spectre of entity taxation in the early 2000s and then consolidations probably started it, but the issues with Division 7A and UPEs have accelerated the move away from trusts as a business vehicle due to the problems with corporate beneficiaries and UPEs, amongst other concerns.
-This session compares the tax advantages and disadvantages of a corporate entity versus a trust in this current tax climate, and practical issues which each structure may raise in relation to distributions from the structure.
+Time SME stream Corporate stream Emerging Leaders stream 9:30 -10:25am Session 9A: The shift to corporate entities is there still hope for the trust Speaker: Annelise Jeromela, FTI, Coleman Greig Lawyers; Dung Lam, CTA, Coleman Greig Lawyers The spectre of entity taxation in the early 2000s and then consolidations probably started it, but the issues with Division 7A and UPEs have accelerated the move away from trusts as a business vehicle due to the problems with corporate beneficiaries and UPEs, amongst other concerns.
+This session compares the tax advantages and disadvantages of a corporate entity versus a trust in this current tax climate, and practical issues which each structure may raise in relation to distributions from the structure during its working life and taxation on exit from the structure.
 Real practical tax issues can arise within each structure depending on the circumstances.
 There is still a place in the world for a trust depending on a client's situation and preferences, but if there is a desire to migrate to a corporate structure then possible tax effective restructures are canvassed.
-Session 9B: State taxes for corporates - stamp duty Speaker: Matthew Cridland, CTA, K&amp;L Gates This session will consider the State Taxes landscape, and in particular, current tax issues that should be on the radar of taxpayers such as: The potential application of duty and land tax surcharges to 'foreign' corporate taxpayers; Payroll tax and the implications of the Optical Superstore case; and An update on the NSW proposal to replace duty and land tax with an annual property tax.
-Session 9C: TASA and the life cycle of a tax agent Speaker: Prof Robin Woellner, CTA, University of New South Wales Throughout this discussion, revisit what you should do and what you should not do as far as Tax Practitioner's Board requirements and obligations are concerned.
-Discussion points will include: What and why of TASA Elements of the TASA Code The "fit and proper" requirement Personal vs professional obligations Recent cases illustrating the principles 10:30-10:55am Morning tea
+Session 9B: State taxes for corporates - stamp duty Speaker: Matthew Cridland, CTA, K&L Gates This session will consider the State Taxes landscape, and in particular, current tax issues that should be on the radar of taxpayers such as: The potential application of duty and land tax surcharges to 'foreign' corporate taxpayers; Payroll tax and the implications of the Optical Superstore case; and An update on the NSW proposal to replace duty and land tax with an annual property tax.
+Session 9C: TASA and the life cycle of a tax practitioner - Current law and the proposed reform Speaker: Prof Robin Woellner, CTA, James Cook University Throughout this discussion, revisit what you should do and what you should not do as far as Tax Practitioner's Board requirements and obligations are concerned.
+Discussion points will include: What and why of TASA Elements of the TASA Code The "fit and proper" requirement Personal vs professional obligations Recent cases illustrating the principles 10:30 - 10:35am Wortling tea